ways to satisfy your wanderlust when you can't travel

 Hawai’i Volcanoes National Park, Hawaii

-Next up, you can walk through the inside of lava tubes, see coastal cliffs created from lava flow, fly over an active volcano, see a past eruption, and listen to a volcano.
+In the Hawaii section, you can walk through the inside of lava tubes, see coastal cliffs created by lava flow, fly over an active volcano, see a past eruption, and listen to a volcano.

 Carlsbad Caverns National Park, New Mexico

 This park’s experiences would be a lot of fun for a kid!
-You get to fly with bats, use echolocation to locate a bat pup and fine-tune in on insects, explore the largest single cave chamber in North America, see inside secret rooms, and trek through the lower caves via headlamp.
+You get to fly with bats, use echolocation to locate a bat pup and fine-tune in on insects, explore North America’s largest single cave chamber, see secret rooms, and trek through the lower caves via headlamp.

 Bryce Canyon National Park, Utah